nnest/sparrow/README.md

 ```

 Support bulk command.
 Note the key must start with `@`, and they are ordered by string sorting.
-In current Elastic Search(5.1.1), it is a JSON object per bulk line, `"` is optional for json attribute key and value.
+In current Elastic Search(5.1.1), it is a JSON object per bulk line.
+`"` is optional for json attribute key and value.
 ```yaml
 ame: bulk
 method: POST